Last Updated on February 23, 2023 by Envoy Global

 Overview

 The government of Bermuda will extend current restrictions on new work permits issued for closed job categories until Jan.
 31, 2022.
 Click here for the new list of closed job categories.
-The partner of a Bermudian, Permanent Resident Certificate holder, non-Bermudian on a work permit, or other legal residents of Bermuda will generally be allowed to reside in Bermuda but not to seek employment for a job listed on the closed job list until further advised by the Ministry of Labor.
+Partners of Bermudian citizens, Permanent Resident Certificate holders, non-Bermudians on a work permit or other legal residents of Bermuda can live in Bermuda, but can not seek employment for a job listed on the closed job list.

 What are the Changes?

 The government of Bermuda had originally created the closed and restricted job category lists to ensure that Bermuda citizens had access to more local jobs throughout the pandemic.
-The ban has been extended several times, with the latest extension in place until Jan.
-31, 2022.
+This is one of several extensions to the ban.

 Looking Ahead